-Kalus Kenny Intelex (we or us) complies with the Australian Privacy Principles (APPs) as set out in the Privacy Act 1988 (Cth) (Privacy Act).
-The APPs regulate the manner in which we can collect, use, hold, disclose and destroy personal information.
+At Kalus Kenny Intelex (we or us), we take the protection of personal information seriously, and are committed to ensuring that the personal information you provide to us is protected.
+We comply with the Australian Privacy Principles (APPs) as set out in the Privacy Act 1988 (Cth) (Privacy Act).
+The APPs regulate the manner in which we collect, use, hold, disclose and destroy personal information in the course of conducting our business.

 - Kalus Kenny Intelex (ABN 53 292 470 996); and